Welcome to Rotary Youth Exchange District 5190, California - Nevada

 As a global network that strives to build a world where people unite and take action to create lasting change, Rotary values diversity and celebrates the contributions of people of all backgrounds, regardless of their age, ethnicity, race, color, abilities, religion, socioeconomic status, culture, sex, sexual orientation, and gender identity.
 Rotary will cultivate a diverse, equitable, and inclusive culture in which people from underrepresented groups have greater opportunities to participate as members and leaders.

 Rotary Youth Exchange Students

+It is standard practice for local Rotary districts and clubs to screen youth interested in the program by using detailed applications and interviews.
 This process helps ensure that only highly responsible and mature students are sent on an exchange.
-Generally, students are selected based on the
+Generally, students are selected based on the following criteria:

 - Scholastic record